-- Less than 1%. - (1) Includes 4,296,657 shares subject to options that are exercisable within 60 days of November 30, 2002. - (2) Includes 122,666 shares subject to options that are exercisable within 60 days of November 30, 2002. - (3) Includes 980,823 shares subject to options that are exercisable within 60 days of November 30, 2002.
-Also includes 15,000 shares held as custodian for children; Mr. Koen disclaims beneficial ownership of these shares. - (4) Represents 8,535,000 shares of common stock held by Benchmark Capital Partners II, L.P., as nominee for Benchmark Capital Partners II, L.P., Benchmark Founders' Fund II, L.P., Benchmark Founders' Fund II-A, L.P. and Benchmark Members' Fund II, L.P., and 118,523 shares of common stock held by Benchmark Capital Partners IV, L.P., as nominee for Benchmark Capital Partners, IV, L.P., Benchmark Founders' Fund IV, L.P., Benchmark Founders' Fund IV-A, L.P. and related individuals.
+- Less than 1% - (1) Includes 4,296,657 shares subject to options that are exercisable within 60 days of November 30, 2002. - (2) Includes 122,666 shares subject to options that are exercisable within 60 days of November 30, 2002. - (3) Includes 980,823 shares subject to options that are exercisable within 60 days of November 30, 2002.
+Also includes 15,000 shares held as custodian for children; Mr. Koen disclaims beneficial ownership of these shares. - Represents 8,535,000 shares of common stock held by Benchmark Capital Partners II, L.P., as nominee for Benchmark Capital Partners II, L.P., Benchmark Founders' Fund II, L.P., Benchmark Founders' Fund II, L.P., and 118,523 shares of common stock held by Benchmark Capital Partners IV, L.P., as nominee for Benchmark Capital Partners, IV, L.P., Benchmark Founders' Fund IV, L.P., Benchmark Founders' Fund IV-A, L.P. and related individuals.
 Mr. Rachleff is a managing member of Benchmark Capital Management Co.
-II, LLC, the general partner of Benchmark Capital Partners, IV, L.P., Benchmark Members' Fund II, L.P.
-Mr. Rachleff is also a managing member of Benchmark Founders' Fund II-A, L.P. and Benchmark Capital Partners, IV, L.P., Benchmark Founders' Fund IV, L.P., Benchmark Founders' Fund IV, L.P., Benchmark Capital Partners, IV, L.P., Benchmark Capital Partners, IV, L.P., and related individuals.
-Mr. Rachleff is also a managing member of Benchmark Founders' Fund II-A, L.P. and Benchmark Capital Partners, IV, L.P., Benchmark Founders' Fund IV, L.P., Benchmark Founders' Fund II-A, L.P. and Benchmark Capital Partners, IV, L.P., Mr. Rachleff is also a managing member of Benchmark Capital Partners, IV, L.P., Benchmark Founders' Fund IV-A, L.P. and Benchmark Capital Partners, IV, L.P., Benchmark Founders' Fund IV-A, L.P.
+II, LLC, the general partner of Benchmark Capital Partners, II, L.P., Benchmark Founders' Fund II, L.P.
+Benchmark Founders' Fund II-A, L.P. and Benchmark Members' Fund II, L.P.
+Mr. Rachleff is also a managing member of Benchmark Capital Management Co., IV, LLC, the general partner of Benchmark Capital Partners, IV, L.P., Benchmark Founders' Fund IV-A, L.P.
 Mr. Rachleff disclaims beneficial ownership of these shares, except with respect to 3,984 shares of common stock and to the extent of his pecuniary interest in the Benchmark funds.
 In addition, includes 6,250 shares of common stock and 10,000 shares subject to options that are exercisable within 60 days of November 30, 2002.
-Mr. Rachleff's address is the same as the address provided for Benchmark Capital. - (5) Mr. Volpi is senior vice president of Cisco Systems, Inc., which beneficially holds 6,790,939 shares of common stock. - (6) Includes 30,000 shares subject to options that are exercisable within 60 days of November 30, 2002. - (7) Includes 689,332 shares subject to options that are exercisable within 60 days of November 30, 2002. - (8) Includes 351,832 shares subject to options that are exercisable within 60 days of November 30, 2002. - (9) Includes 8,535,000 shares of common stock held by Benchmark Capital Partners II, L.P., Benchmark Founders' Fund II, L.P., Benchmark Founders' Fund II, L.P., and Benchmark Members' Fund II, L.P. and 132,625 shares of common stock held by Benchmark Capital Partners, IV, L.P., Benchmark Founders' Fund IV, L.P., Benchmark Founders' Fund IV, A, L.P. and related individuals.
+Mr. Rachleff's address is the same as the address provided for Benchmark Capital. - (5) Mr. Volpi is senior vice president of Cisco Systems, Inc., which beneficially holds 6,790,939 shares of common stock. - (6) Includes 30,000 shares subject to options that are exercisable within 60 days of November 30, 2002. - (7) Includes 689,332 shares subject to options that are exercisable within 60 days of November 30, 2002. - (8) Includes 351,832 shares subject to options that are exercisable within 60 days of November 30, 2002. - (9) Includes 8,535,000 shares of common stock held by Benchmark Capital Partners II, L.P., Benchmark Founders' Fund II, L.P., Benchmark Founders' Fund II-A, L.P. and Benchmark Members' Fund II, L.P. and 132,625 shares of common stock held by Benchmark Capital Partners, IV, L.P., Benchmark Founders' Fund IV, L.P., Benchmark Founders' Fund IV-A, L.P. and related individuals.
 Pursuant to the Schedule 13G filed by Benchmark Capital with the SEC on February 14, 2002, Alexandre Balkanski, David M. Beirne, Bruce W. Dunlevie, J. William Gurley, Kevin R. Harvey, Robert C. Kagle, Andrew S. Rachleff and Steven M. Spurlock may be deemed to share voting and dispositive power over shares beneficially owned by Benchmark Capital and affiliated entities. - (10) Pursuant to the Schedule 13G filed by Crown Hill Trust with the SEC on March 13, 2002, Michael Starcher and Virgil Pettigrew may be deemed to share voting and dispositive power over shares beneficially owned by Crown Hill Trust and affiliated entities. - (11) Includes the shares described in Notes 1 through 10, plus shares held by or subject to options exercisable within 60 days of September 30, 2002 held by executive officers not named above.